Our recruitment process

 You can take the assessments at any time within a fixed number of days, as specified in the email.
 You should complete some of the practice questions supplied before you begin, and start the assessments only when you are sure you can give them your undivided attention.

-In both telephone and face-to-face interviews we will ask you to tell us about specific occasions when you have demonstrated a particular skill.
-Know your strengths and be prepared to give examples of when you have demonstrated relevant skills.
+HSBC uses several methods to conduct interviews with candidates, which range from video interviewing technology through to over the telephone or in-person meetings.
+Regardless of the method of interview, we will ask you about specific occasions when you have demonstrated a particular ability.
+It is important that you identify and know your strengths and be prepared to give examples of when you have demonstrated relevant skills.
 Focus on your role in these situations and the outcomes.
-These examples don't have to be drawn from work.
-For each example, explain: the situation you faced; the specific task required of you; the action that you took; and the result of this action.
-If you don't understand a question that is asked, ask the interviewer to repeat it.
+These examples don’t have to be drawn from work.
+For each example, explain the situation you faced; the specific task required; the action that you took; and the result of this action.

 Student and graduate application details

-If you are applying for an entry-level position in the country where you live or a local student or graduate programme, please check with the local recruitment team for information on the recruitment and selection process.
+If you are applying for an entry-level position in the country where you live or the Global Graduate Programme, please check with the local recruitment team for information on the recruitment and selection process.

-Our internship and global graduate programmes develop the most talented students and graduates to be the future leaders of HSBC.
+Our internship and global graduate programmes develop the most talented students and graduates to achieve their fullest potential within HSBC.
 We need forward-thinking, driven and perceptive students and graduates who are open to different ideas and cultures, and who enjoy being part of a team.
-For these programmes we have a global recruitment and selection framework to ensure that we recruit the best candidates in each country.
+For these programmes we have a Graduate Success Framework to ensure that we recruit the best candidates in each country.
 The process may vary slightly by country to accommodate cultural and legal requirements.

 We encourage people from all backgrounds to apply.
 We have created a process to give all applicants the opportunity to excel.
 For example, we don't rely on CVs but use an application form to assess applicants.

 We aim for an inclusive work environment where everyone can reach their full potential.
-If you require any adjustments to our recruitment process, please let us know by contacting your local recruitment team or emailing us at email@example.com.
+If you require any adjustments to our recruitment process, please let us know by contacting your local recruitment team.
 Examples of such adjustments might include supplying materials in large print or Braille or providing assistance to attend our assessment centres.

-Once you have successfully completed the application form and met our eligibility requirements, you will take two online tests: a Situational Judgment Test and an Inductive Reasoning Test.
+Once you have successfully completed the application form and met our eligibility requirements, you will be invited to take the Online Immersive Assessment.

 If you are successful at the Assessment Centre/Super Day, we will contact you and let you know what happens next.